 For example, auto-instrumentation might tell you that /api/users took 150ms, but it won't tell you that user ID 123 specifically requested their own profile data, or that this particular request involved a cache miss followed by a database query.
 That context lives in your logs, but connecting it to metrics requires additional effort.

-LogLayer, a TypeScript logging library, addresses this by providing a unified API where logging and metrics collection happen together in a single, fluent call.
+LogLayer, a TypeScript logging library, addresses this by providing a single, consistent API for both logging and metrics.

-It offers a mixin that integrates with the StatsD client hot-shots to add a metrics API to LogLayer's logging capabilities.
+It offers a mixin that integrates with the StatsD client hot-shots to add a fluent metrics API directly to LogLayer instances.
+The mixin provides a builder pattern that makes metrics collection as clean and expressive as LogLayer's logging API.

-LogLayer also supports a wide range of logging libraries and cloud transports, allowing you to use your preferred logging backend while adding metrics collection to your workflow.
-Instead of maintaining separate logging and metrics code, you add metrics as part of your logging statement.
+LogLayer also supports a wide range of logging libraries and cloud transports, allowing you to use your preferred logging backend while adding metrics collection through the same interface.
+Instead of juggling two different APIs, you use one consistent, fluent interface for both logging and metrics.

 Here's how it works in practice: